WOSPM/organization-page/index.md

 # WOSPM

-WOSM (Welcoming Open Source Project Metrics) organization is for creating and maintaining documents and tools to measure how an open source project welcomes users as possible contributor.
+WOSPM (Welcoming Open Source Project Metrics) organization is for creating and maintaining documents and tools to measure how an open source project welcomes users as possible contributor.

 ## Projects